g0v-data/g0v-hackmd-archive/notes/oTzW4X4kTO25IWqiE_ylNw.md

 ## Description
 In today’s interconnected world, digital rights are fundamental to the protection of personal privacy, free expression, and access to information.
 As technology continues to evolve, so too do the threats that jeopardize these rights. g0v community has invited 3 speakers from the international human rights organization Access Now to bring their working experience to g0v Summit 2024.
 In this session, they will share an overview and cases on (1) internet shutdown (2) surveillance tech and (3) threats against people’s data rights, hoping to exchange ideas and explore ways that civil societies can contribute in the safeguarding of digital human rights.

+## Long Description

+In today's interconnected world, digital rights are fundamental to the protection of personal privacy, free expression, and access to information.
+As technology continues to evolve, so too do the threats that jeopardize these rights.
+This session, hosted by Access Now at the g0v summit, aims to discuss critical issues surrounding digital rights, highlight emerging trends characteristic of digital authoritarianism, and present recommendations for governments, the private sector, and civil society to ensure that we can defend inclusive democracies, preserve spaces for civil society to flourish, and empower individuals to control their own information and identities in data-driven economies.
+The session will commence with an introduction to Access Now, a global non-profit organization dedicated to digital rights of people and communities at risk..
+Based on its work for fifteen (15) years, the panel will focus on three alarming issues  in the age of digital authoritarianism: 1) weaponization of internet shutdowns; 2) spyware and the abuse of surveillance technologies; and 3) threats against people’s data rights.

+__Weaponization of internet shutdowns__: The Access Now team will present the latest findings of their comprehensive global report on internet shutdowns, which examines the prevalence, causes, and impacts of these shutdowns worldwide.
+Participants will gain an understanding of the far-reaching consequences of these actions, including stifling free expression, obstructing access to vital services, and undermining democratic processes.
+The discussion will also cover emerging recommendations to fight internet shutdowns worldwide.

+__Spyware and the abuse of surveillance technologies__: The discussion will then turn to the pernicious impact of surveillance technology, specifically spyware, on digital rights.
+Access Now will highlight the targets and impacts of spyware abuse in the Asia-Pacific region.
+Culling from its global work, Access Now will present recommendations that support the global pushback against spyware abuse – including a discussion of recent lawsuits, regulations, and accountability mechanisms and platforms.

+__Defending data rights__: Asia Pacific is home to some of the world’s fastest growing digital economies that depend on the collection and use of an immense amount of data from its people.
+However, inadequate data protection laws, overbroad data localization requirements, and cybersecurity rules that are not rights-respecting erode the rights of people to their data.
+This part of the discussion will highlight alarming trends relative to data rights and will initiate conversations on how governments, private sector, and civil society can work to defend digital rights.

+Finally, participants of this session will have the opportunity to ask questions and exchange ideas on strategies, and best practices against the rise of digital authoritarianism.
+Drawing on Access Now's expertise and experiences, the session aims to share Access Now’s insights and experiences across arms to foster awareness of the topics, and offer concrete examples on how to safeguard digital rights in their respective communities.

 :::info
 以下用新的模板整理一遍。